zulily/react-datum-datagrid/src/helpers/reactStyles.md

 Be sure to use -> and not => for the includes that are functions

-Note that if you extend App.views.ReactView you will also get a handy member function `@style(styleNames...)` added to your class that properly passes the context and allows for a user specified @props.styles (note plural) that can be used to override any internal rule and also allows you to
+Note that if you extend ReactView you will also get a handy member function `@style(styleNames...)` added to your class that properly passes the context and allows for a user specified @props.styles (note plural) that can be used to override any internal rule and also allows you to